 The Cavs got the last laugh, though, coming away with a 128-113 victory over the visiting Grizz.

-After the game, Mitchell sounded off about the scrape and Brooks' borderline maneuver.
+After the game, Mitchell sounded off about the scrap and Brooks' borderline maneuver.
 Clearly, Mitchell did not believe it was an accident.

 “This has happened to other players throughout this league, and it's bulls--t,” Mitchell told reporters.
 “If we're being honest with you, it's complete bulls--t.
 Those guys, they talk s--t and that's fine.
 That's all part of basketball.
 We all grew up playing that way.
 But when you start doing little cheap s--t like that, ain't it.
 And that, that's honestly where my frustration lies.”